-Visits are important to inspire pupils and we offer trips to view works at Compton Verney, the Ashmolean Museum and Pitt Rivers Museum.
+Visits are important to inspire pupils and we offer trips to view works at places such as Compton Verney, the Ashmolean Museum and Pitt Rivers Museum.
 We also run cross-curricular projects each year exploring how creativity can combine with other subjects to extend pupils' learning.

 Art in the Middle School

 Students continue to study art for one period a week in the Third Form and during this year they decide whether an art GCSE is right for them.
 There is greater emphasis on sketchbook practice and the development of ideas.

 We follow the AQA syllabus in fine art.
 Pupils continue to develop their skills through a Foundation course training in painting and drawing, printmaking and photography.
 This work is internally assessed with the best pieces included within students’ Coursework Portfolios.

 In the Fifth Form one major coursework project is undertaken, based on an internally set theme.
 The other component of the course is an externally set exam project.
 Students are given six weeks preparation time and then sit a ten hour controlled test during which the final piece is produced.
 These two projects are assessed and externally moderated forming the GCSE grade.
 Coursework represents 60% and the exam project 40%.
 Students are expected to attend supervised prep on a Monday evening and drop in sessions on Tuesday and Wednesdays when required.